 Marktec Products, Inc. is a New York State chapter “C” corporation founded in 1982.
 Since the beginning, we have focused on providing solutions for marking, labeling, code dating, and bar code printing applications.
-We concentrate on bringing and supporting leading edge marking, labeling, and bar code scanning technologies to our customers.
-We are the most experienced independently owned industrial distributor in New York State, providing production line code dating and case/tray labeling equipment.
+We concentrate on bringing and supporting leading edge technologies to our customers.
+We are the most experienced independently owned industrial distributor in New York State, providing production line code dating and case/tray label applicators.

 Marktec now offers a comprehensive line of packaging equipment which includes Uniform and Random pressure sensitive case sealers, manual and automatic L-Sealers, bundlers, electric shrink tunnels, shrink labeling equipment, tamper evident banding equipment and steam tunnels.

-Marktec has a large industrial base of marking systems installed at customer sites.
+Marktec has a large industrial base of industrial coding equipment and marking systems installed at customer sites.
 We have developed the knowledge, technical expertise, and the ability to enable us to recommend with confidence, the best technology and appropriate system for your specific need.

 We then provide you with knowledgeable customer service, comprehensive field service support and bench repairs at Marktec when needed, on a timely basis.
-Operating Supplies and Parts are readily available as well as telephone support for equipment, software, and inquiries.
+Additional supplies, such as shrink sleeve labels, thermal transfer labels, coder ink, wax ink readily available as well as telephone support for equipment, software, and inquiries.

 We provide technical sales and service visits to your facility to enable us to understand your specific requirement, to observe your production line operate, and answer your questions.
 We provide equipment demos also for immediate needs.